-- Submit an application for Extenuating Circumstances (that is significant personal difficulties or circumstances which impact on your ability to complete, submit or attend a specific assessment, and are significantly disruptive matters outside of your control).
-In case of late or retrospective submission of ECs, please refer to the late extenuating circumstances guidance.
+- Submit an application for personal circumstances (formerly called extenuating circumstances).
+Personal circumstances are significant personal difficulties or circumstances which impact on your ability to complete, submit or attend a specific assessment, and are significantly disruptive matters outside of your control).

 - Complain retrospectively about dissatisfaction with teaching or service-related provision, including supervision.
 Students need to use the University’s Complaints Procedure to raise issues at the time they are occurring so that the University has the opportunity to put measures in place.